FillerDK/FillerDK/README.md

 # Hi there 👋, I'm Philip!

-👨‍🎓 5th-semester Computer Science student at Erhvervsakademi Aarhus, Denmark<br/>
+👨‍🎓 AP Graduate in Computer Science from Business Academy Aarhus, Denmark<br/>
 🚀 Passionate about building software with great user experiences<br>
 📚 Always curious about learning new things, and creating solutions that matter 💡<br>